umenzi/diversity-rlhf/README.md

 Abstract:

-> Reinforcement Learning from Human Feedback (RLHF) is a promising approach to training agents to perform complex tasks
-> by incorporating human feedback.
-However, the learning process can be greatly impacted by the quality and diversity of
+> Reinforcement Learning from Human Feedback (RLHF) is a promising approach to training agents to perform complex tasks by incorporating human feedback.
+However, the quality and diversity of this feedback can significantly impact the learning process.
-> this feedback.
 Humans are highly diverse in their preferences, expertise, and capabilities.
-In this paper, we
-> investigate the effects of conflicting feedback on the agent's performance, comparing it to an ideal agent that receives
-> optimal feedback.
-Furthermore, we analyse the impact of environmental complexity on agent performance and examine
-> various query selection strategies.
-Our results show that RLHF performance rapidly degrades with even minimal
-> conflicting feedback, and current query selection strategies are ineffective in handling feedback diversity.
-> We thus conclude that addressing diversity is crucial for RLHF, suggesting a need for alternative reward modelling approaches.
+This paper investigates the effects of conflicting feedback on the agent’s performance.
+We analyse the impact of environmental complexity and examine various query selection strate- gies.
+Our results show that RLHF performance rapidly degrades with even minimal conflicting feedback in simple environments, and current query selection strategies are ineffective in handling feedback diversity.
+We thus conclude that addressing diversity is crucial for RLHF, suggesting alternative reward modelling approaches are needed.
+Full code is available on GitHub.

 ## Installation